MileHacker Logo

 Culebrita & Luis Peña Cay

-These small, uninhabited cays northeast and west of Culebra are included in the Culebra A Protected Area for wildlife.
-They feature clean beaches and clear waters.
+These small, uninhabited cays northeast and west of Culebra are part of the Culebra National Wildlife Refuge.
+They feature pristine beaches and clear waters.

 Culebrita has Playa Tortuga (Turtle Beach) for snorkeling and a historic lighthouse with panoramic views.
-Luis Peña Cay offers clear, calm waters ideal for snorkeling discovery.
+Luis Peña Cay offers clear, calm waters ideal for underwater discovery.

 Travel Options